WHO WE ARE

 My career path has been a bit like a winding stream that naturally funnelled into Sage Legal.
 As I finished law school, I knew that Aboriginal law and environmental law were where I wanted to be, but I wanted a broad skill-set so I could be as useful as I could once I got there.
 That meant I spent many years doing general commercial, employment, estate and professional regulatory litigation work.
 I then took time away from law to do interview based graduate research on British Columbia’s regulation of water in the fracking industry, which took me to Treaty 8 territory.

 I joined Sage Legal because of three main things.
 One—the services that Sage provides have both depth and breadth.
 We take time to be able to fully support a client across complex issues.
-Two—working in this small team is fantastic from a personal satisfaction perspective, and the services that Sage provides have both depth and breadth.
-We take time to be able to fully support a client across complex issues.
+Two—working in this small team is fantastic from a personal satisfaction perspective.
 And three—the set of clients that Sage works for are excellent.
 Who wouldn’t want to be part of this team?

 As soon as I was hired in 2022, I noticed how unique Sage Legal was for a law firm.
 Josh has created a firm where teamwork and collaboration are the core values.
 This was a new experience for me.
 For me the Sage identity comes from his leadership.
 The lawyers and clients we work with are exceptional, because Josh trusts them and truly values their insights and opinions.